HackSoc/constitution/Constitution.md

 4. Only paid-up Society members who are also full members of YUSU shall be entitled to vote.
 5. The Committee must be democratically elected in a free and fair election.
     1. All Society members must have the chance to question candidates and submit a vote in private and in absentia (where necessary).
-    2. Votes are counted using Single Transferable Vote.
+    2. Votes are counted using Single Transferable Vote, as specified in Appendix B.
-    3. if desired, YUSU can provide assistance in the running of any election to ensure fairness or to count votes where necessary.
+    3. If desired, YUSU can provide assistance in the running of any election to ensure fairness or to count votes where necessary.
 6. If any vacancies occur in the Committee during the academic year, they shall be democratically filled as soon as is convenient via an EGM (Extraordinary General Meeting).
 7. Members can stand jointly for election to any Committee position in teams of 2 individuals, under the following regulations:
     1. Both members must be paid-up Society members as per 10.1.